 Beg him to take you back

-A healthy relationship doesn’t require begging, pleading, crying, or pressuring your spouse to stay with you.
+A healthy relationship doesn’t require begging, pleading, crying, or pressuring your spouse to stay with you, especially if you notice all those signs your husband isn’t in love with you.

 And I’m certain you don’t want his sense of obligation to keep him by your side.